Surface groups are flexibly stable: Quantitatively capping off surfaces with boundary

 \begin{proof}[Proof of Proposition \ref{prop:cut surface is deformation retract of R surface}] We assume that $R$ has non-empty boundary for otherwise there is nothing to prove.
 Since $R$ is embedded in some cover $C$ of $S$ we may identify $\pi_1(R)$ with a certain infinite index subgroup of $\pi_1(S)$.
 Let $R'$ be the cover of $S$ corresponding to that subgroup.
 In particular $R$ is an embedded subsurface of $R'$ and every connected component of $R' \setminus R$ retracts to a boundary component of $\partial R$.
 Let $Q'$ be the $\mathcal{P}$-surface consisting of all polygons in $\mathcal{T}(R',\mathcal{P})$ that intersect $R$ non-trivially.

-The boundary of the $\mathcal{P}$-surface $Q'$ need not yet be locally convex.
-Patel's argument in \cite[Theorem 3.1]{patel2014theorem} shows that there is a $\mathcal{P}$-surface $Q''$ with locally convex boundary and $Q ' \subset Q'' \subset R'$ that can be obtained by attaching extra polygons to $Q'$.
-These new polygons are attached only along the boundary of $Q'$.
+The boundary of the $\mathcal{P}$-surface $Q'$ need not yet be locally convex\editA{, as it may have \emph{bad} vertices whose links are paths of length 3.
+As explained in \cite[Theorem 3.1]{patel2014theorem}, since $R$ is locally convex, there are no consecutive bad vertices in $\partial Q'$.
+One can now form the locally convex $\mathcal{P}$-surface $Q''$ by attaching polygons along the geodesics subarcs of $\partial Q'$ emanating from bad vertices.
+For the full details we refer the reader to Patel's argument in \cite[Theorem 3.1]{patel2014theorem}.}

 \begin{remark*} We emphasize that, at least formally speaking, there are a few minor differences between our situation and that of \cite{patel2014theorem}.
-Namely \begin{itemize} \item a right-angled pentagon is used in \cite{patel2014theorem} while our polygon $\mathcal{P}$ is $(8g-4)$-sided and is not necessarily right-angled, and \item the quotient of the hyperbolic plane by the action of a single hyperbolic element is considered in the context of \cite[Theorem 3.1]{patel2014theorem} while we consider boundary components of $\mathcal{P}$-surfaces. \end{itemize} However, Patel's arguments rely only on certain properties of links in the tessellation $\mathcal{T}(R',P)$ that were mentioned above and hold true in our case as well.
+Namely \begin{itemize} \item A right-angled pentagon is used in \cite{patel2014theorem} while our polygon $\mathcal{P}$ is $(8g-4)$-sided and is not assumed to be right-angled.\footnote{\editA{In fact $\mathcal{P}$ can be chosen to be right-angled in our case as well.
+However, making this choice is not essential to the proof.}} \item The quotient of the hyperbolic plane by the action of a single hyperbolic element is considered in the context of \cite[Theorem 3.1]{patel2014theorem} while we consider locally convex boundary components of $\mathcal{P}$-surfaces. \end{itemize} Patel's arguments rely only on certain properties of links in the tessellation $\mathcal{T}(R',P)$ that were mentioned above and hold true in our case as well.
 Namely, all links have size four, and the concatenation of every two non-consecutive edges is a local geodesic.
 The same proof goes through. \end{remark*}

-Proceeding with the proof of Proposition \ref{prop:cut surface is deformation retract of R surface}, the boundary of the $\mathcal{P}$-surface $Q''$ is locally convex but may contain geodesic arcs longer than two edges or totally geodesic boundary components.
+\editA{We conclude that the $\mathcal{P}$-surface $Q''$ has locally convex boundary and satisfies $Q ' \subset Q'' \subset R'$.} Proceeding with the proof of Proposition \ref{prop:cut surface is deformation retract of R surface}, the boundary of the $\mathcal{P}$-surface $Q''$ may contain geodesic arcs longer than two edges or totally geodesic boundary components.
 If desired, this can be overcome simply by attaching an additional layer of polygons to $Q''$.
 Namely, let $Q$ consist of all polygons in $\mathcal{T}(R',\mathcal{P})$ that intersect $Q''$ or its boundary non-trivially.
 The boundary of $Q$ remains locally convex and satisfies the requirements as in the statement.

 An area estimate analogous to \cite[Theorem 4.3]{patel2014theorem} shows that $\mathrm{Area}(Q' \setminus R) \le d'_{S } l(\partial R)$ for some constant $d'_S > 0$.
 The total boundary length of $Q'$ is bounded above by the number of polygons meeting $Q' \setminus R$ times the perimeter of the polygon $\mathcal{P}$.
 In particular $l(\partial Q') \le d''_{S} l(\partial R)$ for some other constant $d''_{S} > 0$.
 Repeating this argument twice for the pair of $\mathcal{P}$-surfaces $Q''$ and $Q$ gives the required linear upper bounds on $\mathrm{Area}(Q\setminus R)$ and $l(\partial Q)$ in terms of some positive constant $d_S > 0$. \end{proof}